e-HAIL Members

 Assistant Professor, Computer Science and Engineering

-Areas of Expertise: Human-AI Systems; accessibility; augmented/virtual reality.
+Areas of Expertise: Human-AI Systems; accessibility; augmented/virtual reality

 Publications: